rhymeswithzion/rwz-test/_posts/2017-07-20-adam-yee-mix-vol-1.md

 #### Attributions

 Shout out to Adam's brother for cutting up the visuals, Richard Aki for introducing Adam to DJing, and Robert Somarji for booking him gigs.
-Of course, attributions must be given to the talented artists cut in the tracklist and Adam for putting it all together.
+Of course, respect must be given to the talented artists cut in the tracklist and Adam for putting it all together in this harmonious mix.

+Tracklist;

+Endian - Straight Intention<br>
+Laszlo Dancehall - Gave Up<br>
+Duke Dumont - The Giver (Locked Groove Remix)<br>
+Boddika - Beats Me<br>
+Function - Obsessed (SCB Remix)<br>
+Function - Obsessed (Substance Remix)<br>
+Andres - New For You

 #### Connect with Adam Yee